apache/ambari/ambari-infra/ambari-infra-solr-client/README.md

 /usr/lib/ambari-infra-solr-client/ambariSolrMigration.sh --ini-file $CONFIG_INI_LOCATION --mode migrate-restore
 ```

-Or you can execute these commands togather (if you won't go with HDP upgrade after backup):
+Or you can execute these commands together (if you won't go with HDP upgrade after backup):
 ```bash
 /usr/lib/ambari-infra-solr-client/ambariSolrMigration.sh --ini-file $CONFIG_INI_LOCATION --mode all
 ```